peter-winter/constexpr-parser/readme.md

 The ```name``` argument will resolve to ```term_value<std::string_view>&&```, which is convertible to ```std::string_view&&```.

-Here we take advantage of move semantics which are supported in the functor calls.
-This way we are working with the same ```std::vector``` instance we created as empty using the first rule.

 Now the parser looks like this:

 ```c++
 constexpr char pattern[] = "[a-zA-Z0-9_]+";
 constexpr regex_term<pattern> name("name");
 using name_type = std::string_view;